KongfuMan/Espresso/README.md

 # Espresso
-Espresso is an object-oriented programming language simplified from Java.
+Espresso is an object-oriented programming language mocking Java.

+This project contains modules from lexical analysis, syntax analysis, semantic analysis and JVM bytecode generater